Skip to main content

 The Elisp configuration is split into three parts:

-init.el — tiny entry point.
-Registers MELPA/NonGNU ELPA as fallback archives, puts lisp/ on the load-path, points custom-file at var/custom.el (write-only — never loaded back), refreshes archive contents on the first run, and requires each module in order.
+2. init.el — tiny entry point.
+Registers MELPA/NonGNU ELPA as fallback archives, puts lisp/ on the load-path, points custom-file at var/custom.el (write-only — never loaded back), and requires each module in order.
+Archive refresh is off the startup path entirely — there is no background warm-up; archives are fetched only when package-install finds an empty cache, or on an explicit M-x package-refresh-contents.

 Nix Layer